wdeer/mac-setup/08-Web-Stack.md

 # Web Stack

-The following are the tools to get up and code wordpress sites.
+The following are the tools to get up and coding wordpress sites locally.

 ## Valet